setlman/lido-test-task/README.md

 ## Services

-The following Docker services will be deployed with their respective versions:
+The following services will be deployed with their respective versions:

 | Service          | Image                                    | Version  | Ports                                 |
 |------------------|------------------------------------------|----------|---------------------------------------|